WelcomeParac/Timenweather/README.md

 # Time'n'weather (Currently In Progress)

-This project is still inprogress so if you compile the code or view the demo and it doesn't look complete don't be worried.
+This project is still a work in progress and I will be working on improvements day by day. need not to worry. *thumbs up*

 demo here: https://willowy-cassata-fc2741.netlify.app

-## Overview:
+## Project Description:

 - Time'n'weather  is a clock app showing a large list of cities across the world and their respective times.
-It shows the users correct time dependent on their locations. you are also able to search for a specific city and if that city is in the list it will show that clock by itself for you to see.
+It shows the users correct time dependent on their locations. you are able to search for a specific city and if that city is in the large list of cities it will show that clock by itself for you to see, as well as, show a global map that helps you understand where that city is located.

 ## Road Map:

-1. Adding weather api to be able to see a glimspe of a city's weather.
+1. Integration of Weather API: Incorporation of weather data into the application, enabling users to obtain a glimpse of a city's current weather conditions alongside its local time.

-2. Adding global map showing the location of the city once you search for a city
+2. Global Map Integration: Implementation of a global map feature that dynamically showcases the searched city's location, enhancing the user's geographical understanding.

-3. Adding the ability to make each city on the page clickable to take you to the same view as if you were searching for a city.
+3. Enhanced Navigation: Introducing the functionality to make each city entry on the page clickable, leading users to a dedicated view similar to the city search results.

-4. Transitioning from vanilla javascript to react.js
+4. Transition to React.js: Migration from vanilla JavaScript to the modern React.js framework, bringing about improvements in performance, maintainability, and user interaction.

-5. plan to change the current layout to a more unique and interative layout that is still minimalistic.
+5. Redesigned Layout: A planned transition from the current layout to a unique and interactive design, while maintaining the minimalistic essence of the application

-## What was used:
+## Technologies Utilized:

 - HTML